Private, In-Home Tutoring in Lafayette, Louisiana

-SchoolTutoring Academy’s tutoring programs for Lafayette students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lafayette, Louisiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Lafayette Parish School System is committed to excellence for all students.
 Collaboration, communication and high expectations is the cornerstone of the school district The curriculum follows along the model of the Common Core Curriculum which works by developing a deep knowledge within major areas of learning in the different academic subjects.